-Not all coolers (aka Eskies or ice boxes) are created equal.
+Not all coolers (aka eskies or ice boxes) are created equal.
 Can you tell which ones will keep your food safely refrigerated for a week-long camping trip, and which ones are just suitable for an afternoon picnic?
-Our testers can, and our lab tests prove it.
-Here's how.
+Our testers can, here's how.

 CHOICE maintains a NATA-accredited test laboratory and the vast majority of our product testing is done in-house.
-Our lab testers have many years of experience across a range of laboratory disciplines and product areas.
+Our lab has many years of experience across a range of laboratory disciplines and product areas.

-With so many Eskys to choose from, we can't test them all.
+With so many coolers to choose from, we can't review them all.
 Instead we aim to test the most popular brands and types on the market, and the coolers you are most likely to see in camping and outdoor stores, as well as other major retailers.

 - we survey manufacturers to find out about their range of products